yhl452493373/frps-panel/README.md

    One user each line.
 Username and token are split by `=`.

-2. Run frps-multiuser:
+2. Run frps-panel:

-   `./frps-multiuser -c ./frps-multiuser.ini`
+   `./frps-panel -c ./frps-panel.ini`

 3. Register plugin in frps.